mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Deal 1 damage to all enemies in a 3x3 area.
 Those enemies can only move 1 space next turn.
 Repeat this effect at the start of your next turn.

 name:     Cryogenesis
 text:     Deal 4 damage to an enemy minion.
-Draw a Vespyr minion from your deck.
+Draw a Vespyr minion.

 name:     Denadoro
 text:     **Infiltrate**: Your General has **Infiltrate**: +1⚔️ and **Force Field**.